khaldoun-xyz/standard/README.md

 We would like to ask you to adapt to our way.
 Feel free to propose changes at any time.

-First off, we like to be *cheap*, *impatient* and *long-term focused*.
+First off, we like to be *cheap*, *patient* and **im*patient*.
-So please, make sure we have a plan, help us get things done fast and don't waste money.
+So please, help us get things done fast, make sure we have a plan and don't waste our money.

 Below is a list of the shared systems we currently use: